-Welcome every opportunity to get added experience of this nature, and if you do your work properly in this department of the shops and use this Reference Set frequently, you should be able to make a definite success of any job of armature winding or testing.
+Welcome every opportunity to get added experience of this nature, and use this Reference Set frequently and you should be able to make a definite success of any job of armature winding or testing.

 Fig. 97.
 This view shows the neat appearance of the stator in which the coils are of the proper size and shape and carefully placed in the slots.